sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 _The Zeppelin paragraphs stay in status pending forever_ Check the logs in ```/opt/zeppelin/logs```.
 Sometimes it helps to restart Zeppelin with ```/opt/zeppelin/bin/zeppelin-daemon.sh restart```.

+_Official SAP Vora Troubleshooting Guide_
+Find it at SAP Vora [documentation page](https://help.sap.com/viewer/p/SAP_VORA)

+_If solution is not available above_
+ - Post a question on https://answers.sap.com/tags/73555000100800000134 if you have SAP Community account,
+ - Post a question on https://stackoverflow.com/questions/tagged/vora if you have account at Stack Overflow,
+ - Open a ticket via https://support.wdf.sap.corp/ using `HAN-VO` component if you are an SAP employee.

 [DONE]
 [ACCORDION-END]